Kepler Wessels: The 1992 Cricket World Cup

 Four days before the semi-final, South African President F.W. de Klerk called a referendum on political reform in South Africa, and the result of the vote seemed vital for South Africa's continuing in the Cricket World Cup.
 Some even suggested that the team would be withdrawn from the tournament, if the result of the referendum had been negative.
 The result of 68.7% in favour of political reform, ensured not only the cricket team's continuing participation in the tournament, but also the future participation of other South African sports teams in international competitions.

 The semi-final against England took place on 22 March 1992 at the Sydney Cricket Ground.
 England reached a total of 252 for 6 (in 45 overs) and South Africa required a run-rate of 5.62 to win.
 With 13 balls left in the match, they required 22 more runs, when rain suddenly started pouring down over Sydney.
 Two overs (or 12 balls) were lost and when play resumed, South Africa's new target was calculated by subtracting the number of runs England had scored in their two least productive overs (those totalling just one run).
 South Africa thus required 21 runs off one ball, although the scoreboard initially displayed a target of 22.
 The last ball was played with batsman Brian MacMillan scoring a single, and South Africa lost the semi-final by 19 runs.
-The team did a lap of honor around the Sydney Cricket Ground, providing one of the most lasting images of the tournament.
+The team did a lap of honour around the Sydney Cricket Ground, providing one of the most lasting images of the tournament.